Luoyang Subway

 Luoyang Subway (洛阳地铁 (Luòyáng Dìtiě)) is a metro network serving urban and suburban districts of Luoyang.
 It is the second metro system in Henan Province, as well as the first metro system in a city that is not a provincial capital in central and western China.

 Lines

 Line 1

-Line 1 is a west–east line from Hongshan station to Yangwan station.
+Line 1 is an east-west line from Yangwan station to Hongshan station.
 It began construction in June 2017.
 It was opened on 28 March 2021.
 Line 1 is 25.3 km in length with 19 stations.

 Line 2

 Line 2 is a north–south line from Erqiao Road station to Balitang station.
 It began construction in December 2017.
 It connects both Luoyang railway station and Luoyang Longmen railway station.
 The first phase of Line 2 is 18.216 km in length with 15 stations.
-The line opened on December 26, 2021.
+The line opened on 26 December 2021.

 History

 The first phase of the system, including Line 1 and the first phase of Line 2, was approved by the National Development and Reform Commission in August 2016.

 Construction of Line 1 started on 28 June 2017, and Line 2 on 26 December 2017.